mikaebora/TriSakay/README.md

 ### Run:

+- Open CMD.

+- Use the cd command to navigate to the directory where your Python project is located.

+   `cd path\to\your\project`

-Run the script using the command:
+- Run your Python script using the python command followed by the script's name.

-`python trikeSakay.py`
+   `python trisakayconsole.py`

 ### Contributing:

 If you'd like to contribute to the TriSakay project, please follow these steps: